 In the ever-active PC gaming community, resolution retains a special place of honor.
 After all, as hardware continues to evolve one of the easiest metrics to gauge your PC’s prowess by is the number of pixels it can put up on display.
 So with 4K UHD rapidly becoming the dominant resolution most gamers aspire to maintain, you may also be tempted.
 But who says you have to go with 4K?
 Are there no other options?
 Of course there are.
 Over the last five years, QHD, aka 2K or 1440p (2560 x 1440 to be exact) emerged as a great midpoint between 1080p and 4K, and for many good reasons.
 Let’s consider why that’s the case.

 Let’s say you’re considering a 4K monitor.
 But you game on a desk that’s not all that big or you prefer to sit very close to your monitor.
 Or maybe you’re on a moderate budget, which is fine as that’s likely one of the most important considerations for any of us when committing to a major purchase like a monitor.
 So, you’re now at the “what size monitor should I get” phase.
-To be blunt, if you want 24” then stick with 1080p.
+For 24”, it's better tp stick with 1080p to make sure DPI remains within th recommended range.
 With that out of the way, you may be tempted by 27”/28” 4K monitors, and for many people those are fine.
-But 4K looks and works much better on bigger displays, namely 32” and bigger, as we detail in this article.

 Taking into account overall pixel density, 4K on a 27” panel just seems too dense.
 Text appears tiny so anything related to the operating system needs to be scaled up artificially to be readable, leading to compromised image quality.
 This can also affect the games you play, especially if you’re a fan of RPG, 4X, or any other genre that tends to be text-intensive.
 Keep in mind, even action games will cause major eye strain when forcing 4K onto a 27” screen.
 It’s doable, but not advisable.
 That mighty 3840 x 2160 resolution is just too much for that size of monitor.

 Don’t despair!
 You needn’t commit to a massive monitor that’ll drown out your workspace or cramp your style if that’s not what you want.
 Of course big monitors can be great, but we know they’re not for everyone.
 You can go for a 27” display and enjoy awesome gaming without feeling left out.
 That is because 27” happens to be the sweet spot for 1440p or QHD.
 And while this resolution isn’t UHD it’s still a VERY noticeable step up from 1080p.
 While full HD delivers just over 2 million pixels per frame, QHD goes up to 3.6 million, or nearly twice.
 That’s very respectable.
 Also, a 27” QHD monitor has a pixels per inch rating of 108, an ideal figure.
-The same screen with a resolution of 3840 x 2160 has a PPI/DPI of over 160, which is just too much detail for the eyes to comfortably resolve.
-That invariably leads to fatigue and isn’t what you want from a serious gaming monitor.
+The same screen with a resolution of 3840 x 2160 has a PPI/DPI of over 160, which isn’t what you want from a serious gaming monitor.

 In short, 27” and QHD/1440p/2K were made for each other, as our very own EX2780Q demonstrates.